Physician Assistant Studies (M.S.)

 - Performing common procedures such as applying casts, suturing, cardiopulmonary resuscitation (CPR), venipuncture (placing needle into a vein to collect a blood sample) and starting an intravenous access line.

-The program is 25 months of continuous study and includes the didactic level consisting of three semesters of classroom and laboratory work in basic and applied medical science, and the clinical level consisting of ten rotations at a variety of clinical sites such as hospitals and medical offices.
+The program is 25 months of continuous study and includes the didactic level consisting of four semesters of classroom and laboratory work in basic and applied medical science, and the clinical level consisting of ten rotations at a variety of clinical sites such as hospitals and medical offices.
 The first semester of the didactic level begins in mid-July of each year.
 Students must complete all didactic-level courses before they can enter the clinical level.

 Overview of Clinical Training